-For the past six years, Danbury High School junior Christian DeBarros has had a mentor from Danbury Schools and Business Collaborative (DSABC) – so long, he says, he barely remembers life without her.
+For the past six years, Danbury High School junior Christian DeBarros has had a mentor from Danbury Student and Business Connection (DSABC) – so long, he says, he barely remembers life without her.

 Sherry Cheng-Dexter, a finance project manager at Cartus Corporation, met Christian when he was a fifth-grader at the Academy of International Studies, Danbury’s magnet elementary school.
 She had always been involved in volunteering, at animal shelters and with Big Brothers and Sisters.
 However, when a colleague told her about DSABC’s mentoring program, Cheng-Dexter thought it would be a great experience.

 Part of the program’s training is learning about what a mentor is – someone who doesn’t discipline, but instead sets a good example and brings a positive attitude and good listening skills.

 During a recent mentoring session, Christian recalled when he did “something dumb” in the sixth grade and Cheng-Dexter’s positive attitude and good listening skills were exactly what set him back on the right path.
 The teen said it is a huge benefit in his life to have someone who is encouraging and supportive and not judgmental to talk to about issues.